Single trusted qubit is necessary and sufficient for quantum realisation of extremal no-signaling correlations

+As in a tripartite case one can discuss different type of separability (entanglement), we introduce another convex set of \textit{biseparable assemblages} (BIS) as a collection of all assemblages with quantum realisation $\sigma^{(C)}_{ab|xy}=\mathrm{Tr}_{AB}\left(M^{(A)}_{a|x}\otimes N^{(B)}_{b|y}\otimes \mathds{1}\rho^{(ABC)} \right)$ where $\rho^{(ABC)}$ is biseparable \cite{CS15} (see further discussion in Supp.
+Material \cite{Sup}).
+It is easy to see that biseparable assemblages form an intermediate set between LHS and quantum assemblages..

+One can show that a no-signaling assemblage can be excluded from the set of LHS assemblages by the violation of a \textit{steering inequality}, i.e. for any no-signaling assemblage $\Sigma^{(C)}$ that does not admit an LHS model, there exists a linear real valued functional $F$ on no-signaling assemblages such that $F(\Sigma^{(C)})>c$ and $F(\Sigma^{(C)}_{LHS})\leq c$ for all LHS assemblages $\Sigma^{(C)}_{LHS}$.
+Similarly certain subclass of such inequalities may be used for certification that a given assemblage is not biseparable.
+In particular, in case of quantum assemblages, steering inequities may indicate that the initial state is not fully separable or biseprarable.

-Note that in principle one can easily generalise the notion of no-signaling assemblages and LHS models to the steering scenario where $n>2$ uncharacterised parties steer a characterised one, as was done in \cite{SAPHS18}.
-For simplicity, we will restrict our attention to the discussed case when $n=2$, where a no-signaling assemblage can be seen as a box of positive operators (i.e. subnormalised states) where $(a|x)$ label rows and $(b|y)$ label columns.
-Within this picture, any LHS assemblage can be expressed by a convex combination $\Sigma=\sum_i p_i L_i\otimes \rho_i$, where any $\rho_i$ is a state of characterised subsystem, any $L_i$ is a deterministic box of conditional probabilities (i.e. extremal point in the appropriate set of local bipartite correlations $p(ab|xy)$) and $\otimes$ stands for point-wise multiplication between elements in box and given quantum state.
+One can easily generalise the notion of no-signaling assemblages to the scenario with $n>2$ uncharacterised parties \cite{SAPHS18}.
+For simplicity, we will restrict our attention to the case when $n=2$ and $a,b,x,y\in \left\{0,1\right\}$.
+Note that a no-signaling assemblage can be then seen as a box of positive operators (i.e. subnormalised states) where $(a|x)$ label rows and $(b|y)$ label columns, i.e. In particular, LHS assemblages are convex combinations of extremal boxes (of operators) which have only four nonzero positions occupied by the same pure state forming a rectangle with exactly one element for each pair $(x,y)$ (see example (B20) in \cite{Sup}).

-The previous discussion shows that the notion of a no-signaling assemblage comes with a natural hierarchy of convex subsets similar to the well-known relation between sets of local, quantum and no-signaling correlations.
-It is then interesting to ask whether a quantum assemblage can be an extremal non-classical point in the larger convex set of all no-signaling assemblages.
-Below we will show that within this type of convex theory of no-signaling assemblages, in contrast with the convex theory of no-signaling correlations, it is possible to obtain nontrivial extremal points (without LHS model) which admit quantum realisation.
+In analogy to the fundamental question in nonlocality it is interesting to ask whether a quantum assemblage can realize an extremal non-classical point in the set of no-signaling assemblages.
+In the case of bipartite steering all no-signaling assemblages admit quantum realisation, therefore such a question is uninteresting.
+The first relevant scenario is a tripartite setup with at least two measurement settings on uncharacterised parties \cite{Sup}.
+We show below that, remarkably, in contrast to non-locality the question admits the affirmative answer in this setting.

+Below we shall introduce the concepts of {\it similarity} and {\it inflexibility} of no-signaling assemblages with pure rank one elements $\sigma_{ab|xy}^{(C)}$, which is crucial for further analysis.